Home Page Species List

 The website is principally for interest and to actively invite comment and feedback.
 The commentaries are largely based on my own observations, in particular the comparison of identification and distribution/altitude information given in leading reference books with my own experiences - which sometimes diverge.

-I hope that the more people who see the beauty of these fascinating creatures, the more it will lead to an appreciation that we need to be more pro-active in protecting them against the actions of humans that seem to only be concerned with "development" and monetary profit.
+I hope that the more people who see the beauty of these fascinating creatures, the more it will lead to an appreciation that we need to be more pro-active in protecting them against the actions of humans.
 This is particularly true in the UK, where species are declining at alarming rates, resulting in a number of extinctions in the past two or three decades.
 The work of Butterfly Conservation is vital - if you feel strongly about this and are not already a member of BC (http://www.butterfly-conservation.org/) I urge you to join.

 Equipment